daniel-nagy/transporter/packages/core/README.md

 has(func: JsFunction.t, args?: SuperJson.t[]): boolean
 ```

 Checks if the value is in the cache.
+If no arguments are provided it will return `true` if any value is cached for the function.

 ##### Example